 Faculty & Staff Award Categories

 University of Idaho staff and faculty can apply or be nominated for the following awards during the nomination period.
-The nomination period is closed.
+The nomination period is currently closed.

 The James A. Barnes Memorial Award was created by the Associated Students of the University of Idaho (ASUI) to honor an outstanding UI staff member who displayed extraordinary enthusiasm and service to the students of the University of Idaho.
 Jim was the director of High School Relations (Office of Campus Visits) from 1975 to 1984.
 He died of cancer at the age of 36.
 Jim's incredible energy, sense of humor, and joy of living was an inspiration to many young people.
 He encouraged them to enroll at the University of Idaho and improve their lives through higher education.
 He gave tirelessly and joyfully of himself and is remembered by numerous alumni.